 Try switching to vegan convenience foods while you transition.
 Meat and dairy alternatives like vegan hot dogs, burgers, and vegan cheeses, can help to make the transition smoother and more tolerable.
 The goal is to eventually cut these out too since they are highly processed and contain a number of artificial ingredients that are definitely not health promoting.

 Remember, you chose to make this change for you.
-So go easy on yourself, and don't feel guilty for not succeeding perfectly on day one, or day twelve.
+So go easy on yourself, and don't feel guilty for not succeeding perfectly right away.

 - Begin adding more fruits, vegetables, whole grains, nuts, seeds, leafy greens, beans, etc first, before you start eliminating the animal foods or highly processed packaged foods.

-- DO NOT BUY more animal foods, it is OK to go through what you already have first if you want.
+- Don't buy more animal foods, it is OK to go through what you already have first if you want.
 Don't be afraid of vegan milks, cheeses, and meats.
 This will make cutting out animal foods easier.